-In connection with the prior issuance of convertible unsecured promissory notes, the Company issued warrants to purchase shares of common stock in 2008 and 2009.
-As of December 31, 2017 and 2016, warrants to purchase an aggregate of 553,868 shares were outstanding, each with an exercise price of \$0.33 per share.
-During the year ended December 31, 2018, all of the outstanding warrants were exercised; a total of 536,564 shares of common stock were issued to stockholders upon the net exercise of 546,709 outstanding warrants, and 7,159 shares of common stock were issued to stockholders upon the cash exercise of outstanding warrants, for total proceeds to the Company of \$2,336.
+In connection with the prior issuance of convertible unsecured promissory notes, the Company issued warrants to purchase shares of common stock.
+During the year ended December 31, 2018, all of the outstanding warrants for an aggregate of 553,868 shares were exercised at an exercise price of \$0.33; a total of 536,564 shares of common stock were issued to stockholders upon the net exercise of 546,709 outstanding warrants, and 7,159 shares of common stock were issued to stockholders upon the cash exercise of outstanding warrants, for total proceeds to the Company of \$2,336.
 The Company no longer has any outstanding warrants to purchase shares of its capital stock.
-For the year ended December 31, 2017, no warrants were exercised or expired.
-For the year ended December 31, 2016, a total of 23,275 warrants were exercised at a weighted average exercise price of \$0.33 per share and a total of 1,544 warrants expired.